BAYELSA COMMUNITIES RENEW COMMITMENT TO THE CAMPAIGN AGAINST CORRUPTION IN THE NDDC

 The part of citizens in demanding accountability and transparency in a commission that was solely established to foster development in the Niger Delta region cannot be overemphasized.
 The NDDC functionality must reflect the interest of citizens.
 For this to happen, there must be a cordial relationship between the citizens and the commission.
-To foster this relationship and encourage citizen interest in the NDDC, Social Action with the support of the MacArthur foundation organized a Consultative forum on “Strengthening NDDC- Citizens Relationship To Promote Transparency and Effective Service Delivery In The Post Audit Era.”
+To foster this relationship and encourage citizen interest in the NDDC, Alone with the support of the MacArthur foundation organized a Consultative forum on “Strengthening NDDC- Citizens Relationship To Promote Transparency and Effective Service Delivery In The Post Audit Era.”

-In his welcome address, the Senior Programs Officer of Social Action, Prince Ekpere spoke on the shortcomings of the Commission since its inception and how it has operated without any form of scrutiny or checks and balances.
+In his welcome address, the Senior Programs Officer of Alone, Prince Ekpere spoke on the shortcomings of the Commission since its inception and how it has operated without any form of scrutiny or checks and balances.
 For him, there is no better time to have this conversation and demand transparency on the financial affairs of the commission and the accessibility of these fiscal documents to the public.
 He also tasked the antigraft agencies to be up and doing to ensure all those who have misused funds from the Commission be made to face the wrath of the law.

 In his presentation on “NDDC and Citizens Relationship: Challenges and Opportunity for Collaboration Engagement for Inclusive and Effective Service Delivery” The Executive Director of We the People, Ken Henshaw remarked that NDDC money is being stolen daily by a group of persons.
 The people no longer know what the role of the NDDC is as it has failed to respond to the issues of development in the Niger Delta region.
 The Commission, which he termed ‘a crime scene’, is now a settlement ground.
 He emphasised the need for us as citizens to criminalize corruption by recognizing it as a crime and demanding the release of the forensic audit report.